wptrainingteam/learn-wp-content/blog-posts/converting-shortcodes-to-blocks.md

 ## Learning React

-Before we dive into the article, if you want to build blocks, it's a really good idea to understand the basics of how React works.
+Before we go any further, if you want to build blocks, it's a really good idea to understand the basics of how React works.
 I'm not here to argue the pros and cons of choosing React for blocks, that ship has sailed.
 If you want to build on top of the framework, whether you use the React JSX route, or the plain JavaScript route, you will need to understand React fundamentals.

 For my own purposes, I took the [React for Beginners course by Wes Bos](https://reactforbeginners.com/), and I can't recommend it enough.
 It's a great introduction to React, doesn't cost the earth, and supports purchasing parity, so it's cheaper depending on your geographic location.
-It also has an active Slack community, which is very helpful for asking questions about how React works.
+While the course itself is a little dated, the fundamentals of React haven't changed, so it's still a great place to start.
+It also has an active Slack community, which is very helpful for asking questions about how React works, or any of the new features.

 ## Intro to Create Block

 I love developer tools that make complicated things easier.
 I’m on record as being a big fan of things like WP-CLI and Laravel’s Artisan.
 So when I started looking into block development, I was pleased to discover [the Create Block tool](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/).

 Developed primarily by the same team of developers working on the block editor, Create Block allows you to quickly scaffold a new block from your terminal.
+The actual block code is fairly limited, it's just rendering a paragraph element, but it gives you a good base to start with.

 Create Block was key to my early journeys into block development, as I could scaffold a new block and inspect the code, to see how it all fits together.